JuanPZuluaga/JuanPZuluaga.github.io/_pages/books.md

 {% include base_path %}

 Here are some books I deeply recommend.
 During my Ph.D. studies, I went from reading barely one book per year, to read around 12 books over the last 9 months.
-You will find books from literary fiction to economics and even futuristic fiction!
+You will find books from literary fiction, economics and even futuristic fiction!

 These are my personal picks.
-Feel free to recommend one book to my personal email (juan.zuluaga@eu4m.eu)
+Feel free to recommend me a book throughout my personal email (juan.zuluaga@eu4m.eu)

 History, Social Philosophy and Debate
 ======